magnit774/magnit/README.md

 # magnit
-a simply cheat client for minecraft - magnit client
+a simply cheat client for minecraft - magnit client.